autoplot/documentation/javadoc/org/das2/jythoncompletion/support/CompletionDocumentation.md

+# org.das2.jythoncompletion.support.CompletionDocumentation

-# org.das2.jythoncompletion.support.CompletionDocumentationThe interface of an item that can be displayed in the documentation popup.
+The interface of an item that can be displayed in the documentation popup.

 ***
 <a name="getGotoSourceAction"></a>
 # getGotoSourceAction